luiz-gazaniga/node-js-blog/README.md

 ```

 ## Run Local
-1. Create an account on https://cloudinary.com/
+1. Create an account on Cloudinary.
 2. Access the dashboard.
-3. Create an .env file on the root folder
+3. Create an `.env` file in the root folder.
-4. Fill with this information:
+4. Fill it with the following information:
 ```
 CLOUDINARY_NAME=[CLOUDINARY_NAME]
 CLOUDINARY_API_KEY=[CLOUDINARY_API_KEY]